Chris Shelton (baseball): Seattle Mariners

 On December 8, 2008, Shelton signed a minor league contract with the Seattle Mariners.
-He batted .460 during 2009 spring training (.534 OBP, .720 SLG), second on the team among players with at least 30 at-bats, but did not break camp with the major-league club.
-On July 10, 2009, the Seattle Mariners called up Shelton to add more pop on the bench, and he came through with the game-winning run in a Mariners victory just two days later.
-Shelton was designated for assignment by the Mariners on August 1, 2009.
-His contract was then purchased on August 5, 2009, from the Triple-A Tacoma Rainiers.
-He was granted free agency on October 15, 2009.
+He batted .460 during spring training in 2009, second on the team among players with at least 30 at-bats but did not break camp with the major-league club.
+On July 10, the Seattle Mariners called up Shelton to add more pop on the bench, and he came through with the game-winning run in a Mariners victory two days later.
+Shelton was designated for assignment by the Mariners on August 1.
+His contract was then purchased on August 5, from the Triple-A Tacoma Rainiers.
+He was granted free agency on October 15.